Mopelade/Amazing-Chocolate-sale-Analysis/README.md

 ## Datasets Overview

 1. Github: This contains all the images used in this project

 2. Read.me: This is the introductry part of the project. it provides all the information of the project.

-3.awesome.chocolate-data.sql: This is the raw data code for the project.
+3. Awesome.chocolate-data.sql: This is the raw data code for the project.
 This should be imported directly to sql server.

-4.Chocolate sql quaery: It contains all the project SQL queries.
+4. Chocolate sql quaery: It contains all the project SQL queries.
 It provides to all the business questions.

 ## To gather insights on how the company is performing as regards to sales and market share, I was directed to provide answers to the following questions;